csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 However, there are two major downsides thus far:

-1. **The marker is as wide as the text it contains**—this can make things a little misleading as markers now no longer appear to be a point in time, but potentially a duration.
+1. **The marker is as wide as the text it contains** — this can make things a little misleading as markers now no longer appear to be a point in time, but potentially a duration.
 Once you get used to this, you get used to it, but at first, it’s easy to mistake a `.mark()` for a `.meaasure()`.